goonmandu/LaF-AppleSilicon/README.md

 ## What is LaF-AppleSilicon?
 LaF-AppleSilicon is the Apple Silicon native build for LaF with minimal changes to the original codebase.

+## Known Bugs
+**IMPORTANT!** To fix the issue where the client **lags when pressing left click to shoot,** set your **frame cap** to **1200.**
+- This bug is not fixable at its core unless Krunker does it themselves.
+It is present in Chromium versions 87 and newer, and the oldest Electron version that works on Apple Silicon macOS (v11.0.0) uses Chromium 87.

 ## How to install
 1. Download the [latest release](https://github.com/LaFClient/LaF/releases/latest).\
 **Tip:** Download the file for your pc by referring the table, select accordingly